William Shakespeare (American football): Later games

 The week after the Ohio State game, Notre Dame faced Northwestern featuring All-American end Henry Wadsworth Longfellow.
 Before the game, the Associated Press carried a story profiling the two players: "Shakespeare and Longfellow will meet tomorrow —- not to trade verses, but to play all the football they know."
 Longfellow later recalled, "Shakespeare and I played against each other for three years.
 Each year, because of our names, we got a terrific buildup.
 It was a natural, I suppose.
 All through my college days I never heard the end of it.
 The writers went wilder each year."
-Longfellow got the better of Shakespeare in 1935, as he caught a touchdown pass to help Northwestern win the game, 14-7.
+Longfellow got the better of Shakespeare in 1935, as he caught a touchdown pass to help Northwestern win the game, 14–7.
 Shakespeare attempted to lead the Irish to another come-from-behind victory, as he ran 48 yard to the Northwestern ten-yard line late in the game, but the Northwestern defense held.
 On the last play of the game, Shakespeare threw a "long, desperate pass", but it was intercepted as time ran out.

 On November 16, 1935, Shakespeare led a Notre Dame comeback against Army, but the comeback fell short as the game ended in a 6–6 tie.
 The game was played in Yankee Stadium in front of a crowd of 80,000, and Army led 6–0 late in the game.
 With a minute to go, Shakespeare threw a 44-yard pass to Millner at the Army goal line.
 The ball fell from Millner's arms, but the referee called pass interference and Notre Dame scored on the next play from the two-yard line.
 Damon Runyon wrote of the finish: "It is the opening gun, so to speak, of the duel with William Valentine Shakespeare, who waits until the very last minute to put on a typical Shakespeare finish to a Notre Dame football tale."

 Shakespeare concluded his football career with a come-from-behind victory over the USC Trojans On November 23, 1935.
 USC led 6–0 at halftime, but Notre Dame scored 20 points in the second half.
 The Associated Press credited Shakespeare for leading the comeback: "Heading the brilliant attack was the 'bard of Staten Island,' William Shakespeare who closed his collegiate career with one of his greatest games."
 Shakespeare started the rally by throwing a 38-yard touchdown pass to Wally Fromhart.

 Post-season honors

 Shakespeare finished the 1935 college football season as Notre Dame's leader in most offensive categories, including passing (19 completions on 66 attempts for 267 yards), rushing (374 yards and four touchdowns on 104 carries), punting (1,801 yards on 45 punts), kickoff returns (123 yards on five returns), and scoring (24 points).
-He was selected as a consensus first-team All-American and finished third in the voting, behind Jay Berwanger and Monk Moscrip, for the first Heisman Trophy award.
+He was selected as a consensus first-team All-American and finished third in the voting, behind Jay Berwanger and Monk Meyer, for the first Heisman Trophy award.